CallumHewitt/UsefulScripts/server_scripts/README.md

     - echo Hello, world!
 ```

-The packages will be installed using ```apt-get```, and then the commands will be run to set up the starter on the host.
+The packages will be installed using ```apt```, and then the commands will be run to set up the starter on the host.
+The commands may include $SUDO_USER and $DOMAIN template fields which will take input from the config file.

 The name of the starter is passed to the script when it is run.
 The name must match the file name without it's .yml extension: